In January of 2016 I packed my bags, kissed my diploma goodbye, and set out on a year-long winemaking adventure in Austria.

 When it comes to bad rot, you must always be thorough.
 Cut off both the bad grapes and their vinegary stems.
 These bad grapes are a winemaker’s worst nightmare, and the smallest quantity of spoiled grapes can taint a barrel of wine.
 Depending on the winemaker, you may be told they’d rather you sacrifice twelve good grapes than let one grape with bad rot in your bucket.

-There is such thing as “good rot,”which might just be the most delicious oxymoron.
+There is such a thing as “good rot,” which might just be the most delicious oxymoron.
 For white grapes, good rot, a.k.a. noble rot, a.k.a. botrytis is a purple-hued green grape with a normal white center.
 These grapes are still plump, may be growing some white rot fuzz on the outside and are often perfectly healthy.
 If your focus isn’t dessert wine, however, the danger with botrytis occurs when the grapes are no longer individual berries.
 Once the botrytis fuzz clumps grapes together, you may be instructed to cut those out of the bunch.

 Break for Mittagessen (a.k.a.
 Lunch)